dhirajnxgfr/Finance-app/README.md

 # Finance-app
-crazy  this is a app build on python and python library tkinter
+This is a app build on python and python library tkinter skill development